RicoJia/ricojia.github.io/_posts/2022/2022-05-17-deep-learning-speedup-tricks.markdown

 ```

     - `torch.no_grad():` might still have intermediate tensors that carry gradients, and **allows for operations that modify tensors in place.**

-## Op Determinisim

-Here is [a good reference on Op Determinism](https://www.tensorflow.org/versions/r2.9/api_docs/python/tf/config/experimental/enable_op_determinism).
-Below is how this story goes

-- Tensor operations are not necessarily deterministic:
-  - `tf.nn.softmax_cross_entropy_with_logits` (From a quick search, it's still not clear to me why this is non-deterministic.
-Mathematically, the quantity should be deterministic.)
-- Op Determinisim will make sure you get the same output with the same code, same hardware.
-But it will disable asynchronicity, so **it will slow down these operations**
-  - Use the same software environment in every run (OS, checkpoints, version of CUDA and TensorFlow, environmental variables, etc).
-Note that determinism is not guaranteed across different versions of TensorFlow.
-- How to enable Op Determinism?
-  - PyTorch
-  - TensorFlow:

-        ```python
-        tf.keras.utils.set_random_seed(1)
-        tf.config.experimental.enable_op_determinism()
-        ```

-    - This effectively sets the pseudorandom number generators (PRNGs) in  Python seed, the NumPy seed, and the TensorFlow seed.
-    - Without setting the seed, `tf.random.normal` would raise `RuntimeError`, but Python and Numpy won't

 ## Torch Optimizer Tricks